DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/paper.md

 ---
-title: 'A CUDA software for the analysis of Multivariate Time Series'
+title: 'MTSS: A CUDA software for the analysis of Multivariate Time Series'
 tags:
 - machine learning
 - classification